 In order to serve the deposit customers better and deepen relationships with them, the Bank has organically built a well-diversified branch network over the years.
 The Bank continues to look at the segments and demographic areas that are relevant to the Retail Banking strategy, before setting up a branch.
 During the year, the Bank adopted calibrated approach and opened 66 branches based on business and regulatory requirement.
-As on 31 March, 2021, the Bank had a network of 4,594 branches and extension counters as compared to 4,528 branches and extension counters as at the end of 31 March, 2020.
+As on 31 March, 2021, the Bank had a network of 4,594 branches and extension counters as at the end of 31 March, 2020.